mbideau/gimme-a-man/README.md

 I tried to be friendly with `help2man` by wrapping around the output of my `--help` message to format it in a way that *help2man* can better understand, but without great success.
-I still had copyright in double (even with option `--no-info`), a badly formated long option descriptions, and some minor other weird stuff.
+I still had copyright in double (even with option `--no-info`), a badly formatted long option descriptions, and some minor other weird stuff.

-It is not an issue with `help2man` itself but more that **my style of writting help message** is not matching the one `help2man` likes.
+It is not an issue with `help2man` itself but more that **my style of writing help message** is not matching the one `help2man` likes.
 You have an example of that in this current document at the top in section USAGE.

 So I needed a tool for my programs to help me produce the *man* page from the output of their `--help` message in an automated way.

-I consider a good pratice to not maintain a hand written man page separatly in addition with the `--help` output, because it could be out of sync and a then generate a really bad user experience.
+I consider a good practice to not maintain a hand written man page separately in addition with the `--help` output, because it could be out of sync and a then generate a really bad user experience.
 There is also not a good reason to not provide the full help version of a program when called with the `--help` option.
 Back in time it was smart to separate the short version of `--help` and the